faraazsheriff/myappsample/README.md

 My App

-This is my app.
-I am testing it
+This is my app and I've created it for testing Git features